According to NASA, light travels at a constant, finite speed of 186,000 mi/sec.

 Fiber cables are mostly crafted from silica, in which light travels slower.
-(That’s what we in the business call “loss.”)

 And even though researchers are getting closer and closer to building fiber optic networks that approach the speed of light, the electromagnetic radiation traveling through undersea cables has been foiled by glass again and again.
 The going estimate is that light travels about 31% slower in fiber optic networks than in free space.

 Did you want more numbers?
 Because we have more numbers.

 First we must mention the refractive index, a number that helps us understand how light passes through a medium.
 For our math fans, it looks like: “n=c/v,” with c as the speed of light and v as the phase velocity of light in that medium.
 (If this is the type of info you came to this blog post for, you’re gonna love this.)